callstack/react-native-testing-library/website/docs/Queries.md

 Returns a `ReactTestInstance` with matching a React component type.

 :::caution
-This method has been marked unsafe, since it requires knowledge about implementation details of the component.
+This query has been marked unsafe, since it requires knowledge about implementation details of the component.
 Use responsibly.
 :::

 ### `UNSAFE_ByProps`